Welcome to Aoi Neko Maine Coons

 Please take the time to research the breed and the breeder to ensure you receive the best opportunity to acquire a healthy, life long companion.

 Breeders must be doing more than just DNA testing to screen for genetic disorders.
 If claiming a cat is DNA clear by parentage, they should be able to show the tests performed on the parents.
-In addition to DNA testing, a heart echocardiogram should be done prior to breeding and they should continue to echo every 12-24 months, even if the cat is retired from breeding program.

 When age appropriate all breeding cats should have their hips evaluated for hip dysplasia.
 My personal preference is to use PawPeds, which uses the same doctor doing the evaluations and the results are directly loaded into their database without bias.
 In other words, I cannot elect for them to be hidden.
-Other breeders use OFA and some just allow their vets to screen.
+Other breeders use OFA, PENN Hip, and some just allow their vets to screen.
 Regardless of the method, screening should be conducted.

 While doing all these things still cannot guarantee you will obtain a perfect kitty that will live until it’s late teens (they are sentient beings after all), it is a breeder’s best attempt to make sure their program is healthy.